Help magnify the impact of all libraries

 - NPR is funded in part through the contributions of listeners supporting their local stations

-- The NPR Books team includes journalists and a team of critics and librarians who review new releases and interview authors about their work
+- The Books We Love team includes journalists and a team of critics and librarians who review new releases and interview authors about their work

 Point patrons in the right direction